 This will scan your SmugMug galleries and attempt to match them to photos that already exist in your Lightroom catalog, then link them.
 After they're matched, they work just like the other photos you've uploaded through the SmugMug Publish service.
-Useful if you've uploaded photos via the web uploader or from other computers, and for downloading your client's Event Favorites.
+Useful if you've uploaded photos via the web uploader or from other computers, and for downloading your client's event favorites.

-My client picked their Favorites from their Event.
+My client picked their favorites from their event.
 How do I get those into Lightroom?

 First, you'll want to sync your folders and galleries.
-Then, you'll want to Sync Photos for that particular gallery (right-click on the gallery in the publish service, check the sync photos box, Edit Gallery).
+Then, you'll want to Sync Photos for that particular gallery (right-click on the gallery in the publish service, check the sync photos box, then choose Edit Gallery).
 You can then edit those images and republish all their favorites with a click!